-The Croatian Youth Network, the umbrella organization of young people and for-young people in the Republic of Croatia, came up with similar indicators in their research entitled "Researching the Problems, Needs and Social Position of Young People: Youth and Entrepreneurial Culture".
-And, according to their research, young people spend most of their time in socializing with friends, 72%, followed by watching television and video.
-The interesting thing about this research is that the researchers, Nikola Buković, Emina Bužinkić and Anamarija Sočo, paid attention to the wishes of the respondents i.e., they addressed the very needs of the young people and their wishes concerning the ways of spending their free time.
-Thus, research has shown that "about a quarter of respondents are satisfied with the way they spend free time, while the majority of respondents (just over 28%) point out their dissatisfaction of offered desired content, followed by a lack of money (about 20%), time (about 16%), and a combination of dissatisfaction caused by all three factors - lack of money, time and adequate places."
+A research on young people's problems and needs has shown that "about a quarter of respondents are satisfied with the way they spend leisure time, while the majority of respondents (just over 28%) point out their dissatisfaction of offered desired content, followed by a lack of money (about 20%), time (about 16%), and a combination of dissatisfaction caused by all three factors - lack of money, time and adequate places" (Buković, N., ed., 2010).

-These data seems indicative because they point to the modesty of the cultural-environmental offer as well as supplementary contents in smaller communities outside the centre, but also to the lack of cooperation and inter-sectoral policies between the MSES and the Ministry of Culture.
-This issue is also highlighted by the analysis of the situation in the chapter Culture and Youth of the National Youth Program for the Period 2014 to 2017: "Their approach is often very endangered for various reasons: lack of time and/or money, offers that do not match the real needs of the youth, inadequacy and insufficiency of organizational resources, inadequate support for cultural and artistic expression of young people and for young people, geographical constraints - life in poorly developed environments, inadequate public transport, etc."
+This issue is also highlighted by the situation analysis in the chapter Culture and Youth of the National Youth Program for the Period 2014 to 2017 (Nacionalni program za mlade za razdoblje od 2014. do 2017. godine): "Their approach is often very endangered for various reasons: lack of time and/or money, offers that do not match the real needs of the youth, inadequacy and insufficiency of organizational resources, inadequate support for cultural and artistic expression of young people and for young people, geographical constraints - life in poorly developed environments, inadequate public transport, etc."